 - TV Week Gold Logie Winners: Norman Gunston (The Norman Gunston Show, ABC) and Denise Drysdale (The Ernie Sigley Show, Nine).

-    - February 7: Graham Kennedy returns to television as host of 0-10’s evening game show Blankety Blanks, dominating ratings in the 7pm timeslot for the next two years.
+- January 24: Graham Kennedy returns to television as host of 0-10’s evening game show Blankety Blanks, which became a ratings winner.
+The show continued for two years.

 - April: The Seven Network successfully bids for exclusive Australian rights to televise the 1980 Olympic Games from Moscow.
 The network paid $1 million in the deal, outbidding rival offers from ABC and Nine.

 - April: Countdown celebrates its 100th episode.

 - April-May: Roots, the multi-million dollar US mini-series, airs on 0-10 and receives the highest ratings of the decade.

 - Seven televises the VFL Grand Final live to Melbourne for the first time.